UmangRajpara13/Able/README.md

     npm run able

-#### and in 2nd Terminal window  recommended.
+#### and in 2nd Terminal window.

     npm run listen

-Avoid using in-built microphone of your laptop, External headset with Microphone is
+Avoid using in-built microphone of your laptop, External headset with Microphone is recommended

 ## Intergrate Voice Support in your Extensions/Apps